 Epic Games’ Fortnite has taken the world by storm, creating a version of the massive, Hunger Games-like shooters that is dependent both on quick shooting skills, and the ability to smartly construct structures to give you an advantage in a fight.
 With the game’s new smartphone and tablet version, Fortnite brings those ideas to a different medium and winning matches requires a few new skills — like mastering touch controls and adapting to a smaller screen.

 Creating a smartphone-compatible version of Fortnite — now available on iOS — means adapting its fairly complex controls for a touchscreen.
 The interface changes the way players approach the game in many ways, big and small.
 Mastering the game on a phone means knowing everything you’re newly capable of when playing the game’s new version, understanding your limitations, and playing against the handicaps other players are dealing with, as well.
-Here are eight tips to help you climb the ranks to victory in Fortnite on your phone.
+Here are nine tips to help you climb the ranks to victory in Fortnite on your phone.

 Fornite on iOS is pretty much the exact same game as players will find on other platforms, which is why mobile players can use the game’s crossplay support to battle players on the PC and console versions.
 The major difference is the mobile game’s controls scheme.
 It uses virtual buttons on the device’s touchscreen to do everything.
 In other words, even Fortnite veterans will have to relearn the game’s controls.